Frequently Asked Questions About Muay Thai

 Muay Thai gyms typically don’t force their students to train a set number of times weekly.
 That’s completely up to you and your schedule.
 You should aim to train at least three times a week if you want to improve at a fast rate or compete someday.
 About once or twice weekly is enough for hobbyists, while professional Muay Thai fighters typically train at least five days a week.

-4) Is Muay Thai Good For Self-Defence?
+4) Is Muay Thai Good For Self-Defense?

 Yes.
-Muay Thai is one of the best martial arts for self-defence.
+Muay Thai is one of the best martial arts for self-defense.
 You learn how to attack with your elbows, punches, kicks, and knees, and how to defend against such attacks.
 You learn how to fight in the clinch, and how to trip and throw opponents.

 Muay Thai teaches you everything you need to know about striking, so you’ll be able to defend yourself against most people.
 Add some grappling training to your routine, and you’ll be a well-rounded fighter who can fight standing up or on the ground.